 We have incurred substantial operating losses since our inception and expect to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As of March 31, 2020, we had an accumulated deficit of \$35.9 million.
+As of June 30, 2020, we had an accumulated deficit of \$39.7 million.
 We are reliant, at present, upon our capital reserves for ongoing operations and have no product revenue.

-Net working capital decreased from September 30, 2019 to the period ended March 31, 2020 by \$5.8 million (to \$2.7 million from \$8.5 million) primarily due to development of our PATrOLTM platform technology and lead programs.
+Net working capital increased from September 30, 2019 to the period ended June 30, 2020 by \$24.9 million (to \$33.4 million from \$8.5 million) primarily due to our April 2020 underwritten public offering of 6,037,500 shares of common stock, at a price to the public of \$6.00 per share, offset, in part, by costs for the development of our PATrOLTM platform technology and lead programs.
+We received net proceeds from the offering of approximately \$33.3 million, after deducting the underwriting discounts and commissions and other estimated offering expenses payable by the Company.
 Our cash burn for the period increased significantly compared to prior periods due to increased research and development activities.
 We anticipate that our cash needs in the future will increase relative to prior periods as we proceed with our research and development objectives.
-On April 30, 2020, the Company closed on an underwritten public offering of 6,037,500 shares of its common stock (inclusive of 787,500 shares that were sold pursuant to the underwriters' full exercise of their option to purchase additional shares of the Company's common stock), at a price to the public of \$6.00 per share.
-The Company received net proceeds from the offering of approximately \$33.3 million, after deducting the underwriting discounts and commissions and other estimated offering expenses payable by the Company.

-We believe that our current cash balance, including the proceeds from our recent public offering, will provide sufficient capital to continue operations into the second quarter of calendar 2022.
+We believe that our current cash balance will provide sufficient capital to continue operations into the second quarter of calendar 2022.
 In particular, we expect that these funds will allow us to achieve certain milestones for our NT0100 program for HD and our NT0200 program for DM1, but we expect that we will need to obtain additional funding to obtain clinical data for our NT0100 program and to submit an IND for our NT0200 program.
 Despite these expectations, our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we expect.
 We will continue to assess our working capital requirements, and, if circumstances warrant, we will make appropriate adjustments to our operating plan.
 Furthermore, we are closely monitoring ongoing developments in connection with the COVID-19 pandemic, which may negatively impact our commercial prospects in fiscal 2020 and beyond.
-Please see Part II, Item 1A - Risk Factors-"Our operations may be adversely affected by the coronavirus outbreak, and we face risks that could impact our business" for further discussion of the effect of the COVID-19 pandemic on our operations.
+Please see Part II, Item 1A - Risk Factors -"Our operations may be adversely affected by the coronavirus outbreak, and we face risks that could impact our business" for further discussion of the effect of the COVID-19 pandemic on our operations.

 At present, we have no bank line of credit or other fixed source of capital reserves.
-Should we need additional capital in the future, we will be primarily reliant upon private or public placement of our equity or debt securities, or a strategic transaction, for which there can be no warranty or assurance that we may be successful in such efforts.
+Should we need additional capital in the future, we will be primarily reliant upon a private or public placement of our equity or debt securities, or a strategic transaction, for which there can be no warranty or assurance that we may be successful in such efforts.
 If the Company is unable to maintain sufficient financial resources, its business, financial condition and results of operations will be materially and adversely affected.
 This could affect future development and business activities and potential future clinical studies and/or other future ventures.
 Failure to obtain additional equity or debt financing will have a material, adverse impact on the Company's business operations.
 There can be no assurance that the Company will be able to obtain the needed financing to achieve its goals on acceptable terms or at all.